Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 You don’t have to suffer through a new smile because your dentures are making you gag.
 You have another option.
 Frankly, you have an option that should never cause you to gag.
 You have an option that doesn’t require wishful thinking!

-Our passion is helping you have the best smile possible.
+Our passion is helping you get the smile you’ve always wanted.

-So, before you do anything that involves dentures, we want to talk to you.
+So, before you do anything that involves dentures, talk with us at Nuvia to see what options you have for permanent teeth in 24 hours.
 Our knowledgeable staff will listen to you, answer your questions, and give you the accurate information you need to make the best decision for your health.
+You can also download a FREE cost guide where you can compare the cost of dentures to dental implants from Nuvia.

-Remember, having a smile you are proud of isn’t just about your oral health, it eliminates headaches, frustration, and embarrassment.
+Remember, having a smile you are proud of isn’t just about your oral health, it may help with headaches, frustration, and embarrassment.
 That means a worry-free smile is good for you mentally, too!

 Please, put down the denture brochure and give us a call before you do something that will really make you gag.